tibor-mirnic/goto-angular/src/app/modules/feature-module/components/README.md

  ...
  // If you need to set multiple classes on a root element
  @HostBinding('class')
- private _baseClass = 'complex-panel widget flex-box';
+ private _baseClass = 'complex-panel cui-widget flex-box';
  ...
 }